Do Go On - 236 - The Forrest Fenn Treasure Hunt

 Yeah.

-If I really did believe I'd find it,
+If I really did believe I'd find it, I'd probably take a few weeks off work and go have a look.

 Sorry, we will not approve that time off.

-I'd love to go to Montana anyway.
+I'd love to go to Montana anyway and those other.

-And those other, I think all the places,
+I think all the places.

 I love pine trees.

-And we didn't even pay attention to the clues.
+What did we just went, and we didn't even pay attention to the clues.

-if not, we've had a nice walk.
+If not, we've had a nice walk.

 If we saw Brown Town, we'd look down.